douglaswlee/The-Island-of-Misfit-Takehomes/README.md

 In the near future (perhaps), I will also be sharing work on some individual questions I've encountered in technical, whiteboarding, pair programming or HackerRank-style interviews and assessments (at least those that I can recall offhand).

 Finally, I've noticed the odd amount of traffic activity associated with this (and other!) repos of mine and am assuming for now it's not human.
-But if you are human and have found anything useful here, please drop me a line, it would actually pick me up.
+But if you are human and have found anything useful here, please drop me a line, I'd actually appreciate that!